elunna/nerfhack-changelog/README.md

   * Being cancelled removes the protection spell effects
   * Small chance dragon scale mail will revert back to a set of scales if cancelled (Un/Evil)
 * Increase wand to-hit chance for high-dex characters  (from SpliceHack)
+* Wands of secret door detection can be broken to detect traps.
+* Wand explosions discharge their effects in an explosion (SLASH'EM).
+* Wands generate with 4 more charges than they normally get in Vanilla (SLASH'EM).
+* Monsters zapping cursed wands have double the chance of explosions.

 ## SHOP CHANGES
 **Lighting shops:**